-On August 20, 2019, EPA issued guidance to states in preparing SIPS to meet the 2021 deadline, highlighting state flexibility.
-Additional regional haze litigation is likely.
+On August 20, 2019, EPA issued guidance to states in preparing SIPs to meet the 2021 deadline, highlighting state flexibility.
+In September 2021, EPA issued a clarification memorandum, narrowing some of the flexibility identified in prior guidance.
+Regional haze litigation over specific implementation continues, and both evolving guidance and the litigation could affect demand for coal.

-New Source Review.
+• New Source Review.
 A number of pending regulatory changes and court actions are affecting the scope of the EPA's new source review program, which under certain circumstances requires existing coal-fueled power plants to install the more stringent air emissions control equipment required of new plants.
+One of these pending regulatory changes is the EPA's November 15, 2021 proposed rule on "Standards of Performance for New, Reconstructed, and Modified Sources and Emissions Guidelines for Existing Sources: Oil and Natural Gas Sector Climate Review."
 The new source review program is continually revised and such revisions may impact demand for coal nationally.